-Learning for Life
+Learning for Life Charity

-A growing charity that aims to provide ‘Learning for Life’ opportunities for children and young people with learning difficulties and special educational needs, or who have been affected by illness, disability or poverty.
+A growing charity that aims to provide ‘Learning for Life’ opportunities for children and young people with learning difficulties and special educational needs, or who have been affected by illness, disability or poverty

-The building will be turned into a bijou café, where young people will gain work experience, as well as a meeting space, cinema, and a space for school activities.
+The building will be turned into a bijou café, where young people will gain work experience, as well as a meeting space, cinema, and a hub for school activities.
 The centre will provide opportunities for young people with SEND, or who are unemployed/socially excluded to access work experience and develop key employability skills.